macrozone/toggle-box-bridge/README.md

 **Test:**
 Uses the test.sh script which simply runs eslint and starts chimp to run the end to end tests.

-**Build:**
-Starts the meteor build proccess.
-If you also use gitlab to deploy your app you can remove this stage and build the app in the deploy proccess.
-This makes the ci a bit faster.

 **Deploy:**
-Starts the deploy-staging.sh.
-In this project it deploys the app to heroku but you can deploy it anywhere you want.
+Runs catladder to deploy our app to the server.
+If you plan to deploy to a different enviroment you cant use catladder.

 **Important:**
 Keys or passwords usw are stored in gitlab as "secrect variables" and can then be used in the config as variables.
-For example **_$HEROKU_API_KEY_** in the deploy-staging.sh.
+For example **_$SSH_PRIVATE_KEY_** in the .gitlab-ci.
 [secret-variables](https://docs.gitlab.com/ce/ci/variables/#secret-variables)

-As Dockerimage we use [meteor-node](https://hub.docker.com/r/blurri/meteor-node/) normaly.
+As Dockerimage we use [meteor-node](https://hub.docker.com/r/blurri/meteor-node/)
-In this project we use [meteor-node-heroku](https://hub.docker.com/r/blurri/meteor-node-heroku/) but thats only because we deploy  here to heroku.

 For more information to gitlab-ci:
 [https://docs.gitlab.com/ce/ci/](https://docs.gitlab.com/ce/ci/)